dappros/ethora/README.md

 You can easily extend your Ethora-based app with chat bots.
 This is a fantastic way to implement additional functionality without changing a single line of code in the engine itself.

 We use XMPP protocol and this means you can easily connect to chat rooms, interact with your Users and digital assets via your own chat bots logic.
-Your chat bots can be written in Python, Node.js or anything really that is capable to interact with XMPP.
+Your chat bots can be written in Python, Node.js or anything really that is capable of interacting with XMPP.
 In this repo (https://github.com/dappros/ethora/tree/main/bots section)  you will find some sample bots built using Ethora Bots Framework.
-This Framework is a scaffolding (currently in Node.js but more languages coming) that absctracts away the mundande tasks allowing you to focus on the core logic of your bots.
+This Framework is a scaffolding (currently in Node.js but more languages coming) that abstracts away the mundane tasks allowing you to focus on the core logic of your bots.

 ChatGPT bot<br />
 <img width="400" alt="Screenshot 2023-05-05 at 11 01 10" src="https://user-images.githubusercontent.com/328787/236429436-a1046904-b342-44e8-98a9-c269eb42857b.png">